Personal, Social and Health Education

 Discussion of sensitive, controversial and often challenging issues take place in lessons, where classes develop their own ground rules with their teacher so that discussions are positive, sensitive, and all pupils' opinions and contributions are appreciated.
 Since PSHE is a subject that is all-encompassing, some topics are then followed up with further discussions in tutorials and in houses.

-If pupils wish to talk to someone individually, they can speak to their Houseparents, their tutor, the Medical Centre (and the School Counsellor), the Independent Listener, or the Deputy Head (Pastoral).
+If pupils wish to talk to someone individually, they can speak to their Houseparents, their tutor, the Health Centre (and the School Counsellor), the Independent Listener, or the Deputy Head (Pastoral).